Stablecoin Reserve Transparency: Attestation vs Audit vs Proof-of-Reserves (2026)

 - the firm and its registration;

-- the cadence (monthly attestation + annual audit vs occasional dashboard).
+- the cadence (monthly attestation plus annual audit versus an occasional dashboard).

 A monthly attestation by a recognised firm plus an annual audit is materially stronger than a self-reported dashboard.
 Treasury policy should specify the minimum assurance tier for a stablecoin to be eligible.